aolsenjazz/libsamplerate-js/README.md

 ```bash
 npm i libsamplerate-js
 ```
-Then place the WASM code located at /node_modules/libsamplerate-js/wasm-src.wasm into the root of your public directory. **libsamplerate-js will fail if it is unable to find this file in the root of your public directory.**
+Then place the WASM code located at */node_modules/libsamplerate-js/wasm-src.wasm* into the root of your public directory. **libsamplerate-js will fail if it is unable to find this file in the root of your public directory.** Examples of this can be found in the *examples* or *benchmarks* folders.

 ## Usage